 Historical crime noir Buy Tickets Here

-Crime guru Barry Forshaw (author of numerous books on crime fiction) will be talking abut historical crime noir fiction with authors Miranda Carter – who writes the Avery & Blake novels set in Victorian London as MJ Carter – and Kate Griffin, author of the Kitty Peck series about the East End Victorian crime boss.
+Crime guru Barry Forshaw (author of numerous books on crime fiction) will be talking abut historical crime noir fiction with authors Miranda Carter, who writes the Avery & Blake novels set in Victorian London as MJ Carter; Kate Griffin, author of the Kitty Peck series about the East End Victorian crime boss; and Antonia Hodgson, author of the bestselling Thomas Hawkins series, which is set in the 1720s.

 MJ (Miranda) Carter, journalist and historian, turned to thriller-writing because it was so much fun making stuff up.
 She’s written three historical novels set in the 1840s; the first, The Strangler Vine, and the third, The Devil’s Feast, were shortlisted for the Crime Writer’s Association Daggers awards.
 Anthony Blunt: His Lives, her biography of the Cambridge spy, was shortlisted for the non-fiction Dagger, and chosen by the New York Times as one of the best books of 2002.